haiqalakhir/AI_pre_assesment_ML_Loke/README.md

 I tried 3 versions..

-Code1: not using panda library & not using define function.. however using lambda which is quite advanced
+Code1: not using panda library & not using define function.. however using lambda which is quite complicated

 Code2: using panda library but not using define function.. still using lambda